erickeliab/portifolio-v2/README.md

-# Node.js Loginapp
+# Node.js & Passport Login

-This is a user login and registration app using Node.js, Express, Passport and Mongoose.
-It is part of the YouTube series [here](https://www.youtube.com/watch?v=Z1ktxiqyiLA)
+This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.

-### Version
+### Version: 2.0.0
-1.1.0

 ### Usage

-### Installation

-Loginapp requires [Node.js](https://nodejs.org/) v4+ to run.

 ```sh
 $ npm install